Robert Schostak, Chairman

 During the 2011-2012 election cycle the state party raised more than $26 million dollars.

-Schostak was reelected this past February as the Chairman of the party.
-He is now working with the grassroots army across the state to protect the largest Republican majorities in Lansing for over 50 years.
+Schostak was reelected in February 2013 as the Chairman of the party.
+He is now working with the grassroots army across the state to protect the largest Republican majorities in Lansing in over 50 years.

-He and Nancy, his wife of 36 years, have their three adult married children and 2 granddaughters.
+He and Nancy, his wife of 37 years, have three adult married children and 2 granddaughters.

 Prior to going full-time into Michigan politics, Schostak served as Chief Operating Officer and Chief Executive Officer of the family’s real estate company located in Livonia, Michigan.